Poll: Child friendly practice

 Chrissie’s analysis of the poll results

 Thank you to everyone who took part in this poll.
 As you will see from the results, there was overwhelming agreement that scenarios 3 and 5 best represented examples of best child friendly practice.
 A great result as it means we have a shared understanding of this topic.
-To illustrate your feedback, I have taken some examples of the comments you posted.

 Once again many thanks for taking the time to participate in the poll and it has been very interesting reading your reactions.